liviaw/magic-composition/README.md

 see [here](https://canvadev.atlassian.net/wiki/spaces/INTPROG/pages/1363935799/Magic+video+auto-composition+Video+Experience+Video+-+FE) for inital project plan on Confluence

 ### Content-First Approach 🎬
-Add your available images on your phone, 10-year hard drive and WOLA - a video generated for you!
+Add your available images on your phone or your 10-year hard drive and WOLA - a video generated for you!

 ### Functionality:
 - US1: Users must be able to select and upload media content in the form of images and videos